 Doodlebugs dig bigger holes around the full moon.
 This could be because of the increased activity of prey when the moon brightens the night sky, causing a greater chance of catching dinner.

-The moon and farming
+The moon, plants and farming

 Because the moon is so closely linked to life on Earth, it's difficult to know what's affected solely by the moon’s light and what's affected by additional factors, but its influence is undeniable.
 Why else would there be so many songs about it?